42atomys/webhooked/README.md

 ## Roadmap

-I am actively working on this project to release a stable version by the **end of March 2022**
+I am actively working on this project in order to release a stable version for **mid-2022**

 ![Roadmap](/.github/profile/roadmap.png)